The Role of the Helpline Volunteer

 - Physical and mental health issues

 Given this wide range of calls it is therefore a varied role requiring the volunteer to have a range of skills and qualities to enable them to respond appropriately to all calls.
-At Brighton and Hove LGBT Switchboard we believe the help-line volunteer needs to have the following skills, qualities and abilities in order to fulfil the role:
+At Switchboard we believe the helpline volunteer needs to have the following skills, qualities and abilities in order to fulfil the role:

-- An understanding of the LGBT community and the issues that affect LGBT people this can be gained personally or professionally and volunteers do need to demonstrate their knowledge of this understanding on the application form, at interview and during their mentored shifts as well as in their continued volunteering work.
+- An understanding of the LGBTQ community and the issues that affect LGBTQ people.
+This can be gained personally or professionally and volunteers need to demonstrate their knowledge of this understanding on the application form, at interview and during their mentored shifts as well as in their continued volunteering work.

 - Be able to listen and refrain from giving advice, so as to support callers by providing a listening ear and enabling them to find their own solutions using a range of strategies.